 Epiphone Dot vs Casino vs Sheraton

 Epiphone have a great range of semi acoustics.
-The three most popular models all share semi acoustic qualities but have difference making them all unique.
+The three most popular models all share semi acoustic qualities but have differences making them all unique.

 With several apparently similar models to choose from, it can initially be confusing picking the right Epiphone semi acoustic guitar for your needs.
 To help you choose, we’ve put together a brief comparison of three of their most popular models - the Epiphone Dot, Epiphone Casino and the Epiphone Sheraton.

 The Epiphone Dot is Epiphone’s version of Gibson’s classic ES-335.